raspberrypi/rpi-imager/doc/schema-notes.md

 You will need to write a sublist JSON, and test it prior to submission:

-General principals you should follow:
+General principles you should follow:

 1. Follow the schema strictly
 2. Test with multiple Imager versions